Deering Pavilion in Portland, ME

 • pro The studio apartments have very little counter space and cupboards.

-• pro The laundry room serves over 200 units and is very small with very few washers and dryers.
+• pro The laundry room is very small for over 200 apartments, with very few washers and dryers.

-• pro The staff are cliquey and not very friendly, favoring their favorite people.
+• pro The staff are cliquish and not very friendly, favoring their favorite people.

-• pro Bed bugs are a problem in the building; they are everywhere, including hallways and vents, and management is not proactive about eliminating them.
+• pro Bed bugs are a problem in the building and are everywhere.

-• pro The mechanism for dealing with social dynamics is lacking due to inexperience with management, and gossip is rampant.
+• pro The mechanism for dealing with social dynamics is lacking due to management inexperience; gossip is rampant.

 Review